-Drainage systems for yards and how they are constructed.
-What is the best drainage system?
-Wet yards and drainage that damage your home is fixable.
-I will explain the simplest system and the one that works the best in 98 percent of the time.
+Let's discuss drainage systems for yards and how you can constructed a drainage system to removed water from your wet yard.
+What are the best drainage systems for yards?
+Wet yards devalue your home value and are a nuisance.
+The good news is that they are fixable.
+I will explain the simplest systems and the ones that work the best in 98 percent of the time.

 There is a better solution.
-We have been advising homeowners for years about water problems and drainage systems for yards.
-Let's take a look at some of the things that can solve 90 percent of yard drainage problems.
+I will show you have to solve your drainage problem.
+I have been advising homeowners for years about their water problems and drainage systems for yards.
+Let's take a look at some of the ways you can solve 90 percent of your drainage problems.

 The best water system isn't a system at all, it is a grass swale.
 Let me explain:

 One of the most common problems I have investigated in the past 17 years is water pooling next to the house.
 This solution doesn't require a drainage system for yards, it requires identifying the problems and knowing what to do about it.